bobemoe/JHodgesKumaBundle/README.md

 ## TemplateHelper

-Merges in the nodemenu, page and other variables required for your templates to work with standard symfony controllers and routing.
+Merges in the nodemenu, page and other variables required for your templates to work with standard Symfony controllers and routing.

 Specify a page slug and locale to have the specified page highlighted in the nav use its title etc.